hypervel/hypervel.org/docs/docs/validation.md

 Validator::make($input, $rules)->passes(); // true
 ```

+For a custom rule to run even when an attribute is empty, the rule must imply that the attribute is required.

 ::: warning
 An "implicit" rule only _implies_ that the attribute is required.
 Whether it actually invalidates a missing or empty attribute is up to you.